Filed under: Featured, History, IGDcast, Interviews, Radio/Podcast

 See you in a few hours, Georgia Highlands College! pic.twitter.com/8gFOVCvBlP

-As we discuss in this discussion, the Confederacy collapse because of a variety of factors, but chief among them was the mass desertion of Confederate soldiers as well as the general strike of Black slaves.
-In looking at this history, we are confronted not only by the shallow false history of the “Lost Cause,” but also the real question of how the present American plantation could also be collapse by a succession of collective acts of mass refusal.
+As we cover in this discussion, the Confederacy collapsed because of a variety of factors, but chief among them was the mass desertion of Confederate soldiers as well as the general strike of Black slaves.
+In looking at this history, we are confronted not only by the shallow false history of the “Lost Cause,” but also the real question of how the present American plantation could also be collapsed by a succession of collective acts of mass refusal.

 Moreover, Merritt argues several other points, first and foremost, that the South needed a degree of surveillance, policing, and vigilante violence in order to maintain its racial order, that it resembled a police State where basic freedoms and rights were totally suspended.
 Also, that in the lead up to the civil war, tensions between poor whites and elites were building, leading to acts of rebellion that at times involved Black slaves.
 Merritt goes on to argue that even things like mixed-racial relationships were more common than often imagined, pointing to an ongoing thread of anti-colonial resistance throughout Southern history largely ignored.